VictorTaelin/Interaction-Calculus/IC.md

 generate fresh, unique variable names during stringification, and maintain a mapping from each binder's memory location to its assigned name.

-Second, on IC32, Col Nodes aren't part of the main program's AST.
-Instead, they "float" on the heap, and are only reachable via CO0 and CO1 variables.
+Second, on IC32, Dup nodes aren't part of the main program's AST.
+Instead, they "float" on the heap, and are only reachable via DP0 and DP1 variables.
-Because of that, by stringifying a term naively, col nodes will be missing.
+Because of that, by stringifying a term naively, Col nodes will be missing.

 To solve these, we proceed as follows:

-1. Before stringifying, we pass through the full term, and assign a id to each variable binder we find (on lam, let, col nodes, etc.)
+1. Before stringifying, we pass through the full term, and assign a id to each variable binder we find (on lam, let, dup, etc.)

-2. We also register every col node we found, avoiding duplicates (remember the same col node is pointed to by up to 2 variables, CO0 and CO1)
+2. We also register every Dup node we found, avoiding duplicates (remember the same dup node is pointed to by up to 2 variables, DP0 and DP1)

-Then, to stringify the term, we first stringify each COL node, and then we stringify the actual term.
+Then, to stringify the term, we first stringify each DUP node, and then we stringify the actual term.
 As such, the result will always be in the form:

 ! &{x0 x1} = t0